 For those of you planning to visit the market and do other Boston tourism fun, I shall now proceed to some logistics, but for those just here for the colors (high five, fellow color-lovers!), here is a perfect pumpkin bottom for your viewing enjoyment.

-Where to stay near the Boston Public Market:
+Affiliates for where to stay near the Boston Public Market:

 - The Bostonian (click for rates) is just steps away and gets high reviews.